 - Take a plant medicine.
 Obviously there is a disclaimer here: plant medicine is best taken with an experienced shaman or healer and you should seek professional advice if you suffer from mental illness.
 But going through such an experience can quite literally change your entire perspective of life.
 Research practitioners who hold San Pedro, Peyote, Ayahuasca or Psilocybin Mushrooms ceremonies either in your country or one nearby.
 Taking plant medicine is a sacred and profound experience which can help you develop new perspectives on your life, and even cure illnesses such as depression.

 - Reconnect with your soul.
 Plant medicine is one powerful and foolproof way of reconnecting with your soul.
-However, if you prefer other methods, you might like to explore practices such as vision quests, journaling, meditation, mindfulness, catharsis, artistic self-expression, music, and other alternative forms of medicine that can help awaken this deep presence within you.
+However, if you prefer other methods, you might like to explore practices such as vision quests, journaling, meditation, mindfulness exercises, catharsis, artistic self-expression, music, and other alternative forms of medicine that can help awaken this deep presence within you.

 Tell me, why are you feeling trapped?
 When did it start … and most importantly, what are you planning to do about it?